shimaore/esl/src/esl.coffee.md

 text/event-plain
 ----------------

-Same a `text/event-json` except the body is encoded using plain text.
+Same as `text/event-json` except the body is encoded using plain text.
 Either way the module provides you with a parsed body (a hash/Object).

           when 'text/event-plain'
             body = parse_header_text(body)